Fargo tornado

-On the evening of June 20, 1957, a violent and deadly F5 tornado struck the north side and downtown area of Fargo, North Dakota as well as the area north of Moorhead, Minnesota.
+During the late afternoon and evening hours of June 20, 1957, a violent, "long lived" (it was later confirmed that it was a tornado family) and deadly F5 tornado, commonly known as the Fargo tornado, struck the north side of Fargo, North Dakota as well as the area north of Moorhead, Minnesota.
 It was part of a family of five devastating tornadoes produced by one supercell over the course of 3.5 hours, although they are listed as one continuous tornado.
 The tornado family started in North Dakota, traveled 27.4 mi to the Minnesota border before crossing it and continuing for another 25 mi for a total track length of 52.4 mi.
 Additionally, at its widest point, the damage swath reached 500 yd across.
-A total of 10 people (some sources say 12) were killed, making it the deadliest tornado in North Dakota history.
+A total of 12 people were killed, making it the deadliest tornado in North Dakota history.
 Meanwhile, 103 others were injured, and damage was estimated at $25.25 million (1957 USD).
 It was part of a larger outbreak sequence of 23 tornadoes that affected the Midwest and Great Plains.